 If you are searching for the perfect 10 days in Italy itinerary, you have come to the right place!
 Planning your Italy itinerary should be fun and exciting, not stressful, which is why we put together this detailed post to show you how to spend 10 days in Italy!
-We have visited Italy multiple times over the years so this travel itinerary for Italy includes some of Italy’s most famous sites as well as some lesser-known suggestions that may not be recommended by others.
+We have visited Italy multiple times over the years so this travel itinerary for Italy includes some of Italy’s most famous things to do as well as some lesser-known suggestions that may not be recommended by others.
 We want you to see the best of what Italy has to offer on your first trip and that includes seeing the highlights as well as seeing some mountain towns and seaside villages.

 For this 10 days in Italy itinerary, we will provide you with a breakdown of the stops we recommend and the best sites to see.
 Since everyone is different, we won’t tell you how long you should stay at each stop but will provide our recommendations.
 If you have always wanted to see the Italian Riviera but never had much interest in Venice, feel free to spend more of your 10 days in Italy doing the things you love and breezing by things that don’t interest you as much.
 Instead of planning out every moment of every day of your 10 days in Italy, we provide you with a structured yet loose itinerary to follow for your first trip to Italy!